opengisch/qgis_setting_manager/README.md

 ## The main setting class

-All your settings will be saved in a single class, which will subclass SettingManager.
+All your settings shall be saved in a single class, which will subclass SettingManager.

 ```python
 from qgissettingmanager import *